Burlingame Ranch Phase II Project Website

 a flexible construction plan that minimizes neighborhood impacts and can respond to fluctuations in market conditions.

-Our community outreach process is intended to provide the opportunity for all of the voices in the community to be heard so that together we may accomplish the following goals and objectives:
+Goals and objectives: This community outreach process was intended to provide the opportunity for all of the voices in the community to be heard so that together the following goals and objectives could be reached:

 Design a neighborhood environment that will become a valuable asset to the community through well-informed stakeholder input